 - Preheat your oven to 180C.
 Grease a 6" pan very well.

-- Gently stir in the wet ingredients into the bowl of dry ingredients.
+- Gently stir the wet ingredients into the bowl of dry ingredients.
 Your mixture should be thick, not a soft dropping consistency.
-If seems too dry, add a tablespoon or two of milk.
+If it seems too dry, add a tablespoon or two of milk.

-- Fold in the grated carrots, walnuts, raisins and cranberries.
-Transfer the batter to your prepared pan and bake for 45 minutess or until a skewer inserted in the center comes out clean, with a few moist crumbs attached.
+- Transfer the batter to your prepared pan and bake for 45 minutes at 180 c (350 f) or until a skewer inserted in the center comes out clean, with a few moist crumbs attached.

 - If the cake starts browning on top and isn't cooked through, loosely cover with a piece of foil to prevent the top from burning.